cedar-policy/cedar-local-agent/benches/README.md

 The `type_name` and `id` Strings are limited to `FIELD_LEN` characters which is set to `12` and the character set is lowercase letters.
 The data generator creates separate entities for the principal, action, and resources.
 Parent/child entities are not supported.

+This data generator is simple.
+It creates separate policies for principals, actions, and resources meaning that an entity that's used as a principal will never be used as a resource.
+Also, it doesn't generate parent-child entity relationships, although that can be added.
+It doesn't support `when` or `unless` clauses, but this can be added to the `ConditionRepr` struct.
+Also, it doesn't support the `in` operation, but this can be added to the `Operation` struct.

 Additionally, when you ask for 1000 policies to be made, the program will actually generate n-1 policies (so 999 in this case) and append the following policy:

 ```